-- The University of Minnesota awards a Masters Degree of Dental Hygiene.
+- The University of Minnesota awards a Master of Science Degree of Dental Hygiene.

 - The program begins each fall (September) with the option of full or part-time enrollment.
 Enrollment is limited in order to provide graduate students adequate faculty support.

 - The program is housed within the University of Minnesota School of Dentistry.
 The School of Dentistry, which is a school within the University of Minnesota Academic Health Center provides a research intensive environment as well as inter-professional opportunities that are ideal for preparing dental hygienists for careers in the health care industry as well as for dental hygiene education and research.

 - Students may pursue one of the two tracks: dental hygiene education or management.
 The education track curriculum is delivered online and taught by faculty in the School of Dentistry.
 The management track curriculum is offered in collaboration with the Carlson School of Management at the University of Minnesota.